Board of Assessors

 He has published articles on appraisal in academic and practitioner journals as well as several books for The Appraisal Institute in Chicago.
 He has served as a consultant to retail companies, hotel chains, developers, attorneys and governments.

 Fang has devoted much of her time giving back to the community.
 She is a past president of the Chinese American Lions Club and served as a “Leo Advisor,” guiding the youth service club.
-Fang was the second female President to serve the Hip Sing Association of Atlanta, a 150-year-old Chinese association.
+Fang was the first female President to serve the Hip Sing Association of Atlanta, a 150-year-old Chinese association.
 She is a founding member of the Taiwanese American Women’s Club and the Chamblee Chamber of Commerce.
-Fang is a former board member of Leadership DeKalb, and currently serves on the boards of the DeKalb Police Alliance, the Interfaith Out Reach Home, the FBI Atlanta Citizens Academy and Discover DeKalb.
-She is also Vice President of the North Decatur Lions club.
+Fang is a former board member of Leadership DeKalb, a former board member of the National American Chinese Association, the past president and past zone chair of North Decatur Lions Club, and currently serves on the board of the DeKalb Police Alliance, and board of Discover DeKalb.
+She is Vice President of the FBI Atlanta Citizens Academy Alumni Association and a board member of Georgia Lions Lighthouse Foundation.

 Ingersoll is retired Executive Director of the Atlanta Committee for Public Education and past Director of the Alliance for Human Services Planning and a lecturer in German at Spelman College.
 Prior to returning to Atlanta in 1986 she was Director of the Office of Executive Planning for the Commonwealth of Massachusetts Department of Education and, earlier, Dean of Academic Programs, class Dean, and lecturer in German at Wellesley College; founding Manager of the Harvard University Center for Employee Training and Development; Assistant to the CEO of Nixdorf Computer Corporation, and Managing Associate of Charles Hamilton Associates, LLP.